 Rosalina Oil is extracted from the leaves and terminal branches of the Melaleuca Ericifolia tree which is native to Flinders Island, Tasmania.
 Rosalina oil is extracted through steam distillation of the fresh leaves and twigs of the plant.
 Steam is used to release the essential oil from the plant material, which is then condensed and collected.
 The extraction process requires careful control of temperature and pressure to ensure the oil is not damaged or degraded.

 Sustainable Botanicals International is a reputable bulk supplier of high-quality Rosalina Oil.
-SBI source their Rosalina Oil from sustainable and ethical sources and use environmentally responsible extraction methods.
+We source our Rosalina Oil from sustainable and ethical sources and use environmentally responsible extraction methods.
 As a bulk supplier, SBI offers competitive pricing for Rosalina Oil and can supply large quantities to businesses and manufacturers.
-Their commitment to sustainability and quality ensures that customers can trust the purity and efficacy of their Rosalina Oil.
+Our commitment to sustainability and quality ensures that customers can trust the purity and efficacy of their Rosalina Oil.

 Linalool: It is a terpene alcohol that has a floral aroma and is known for its calming properties.